bretm9/tic-tac-toe/README.md

 ---

 ## Overview
-We are Module One students at Turing School of Software and Design.
-Throughout this project, we were focusing on learning three core front-end languages -- HTML, CSS, and JavaScript -- as well as how to use them to implement responsive design strategies and semi-permanent data-storage in a clean, dry way.
+I am a Front-End student at Turing School of Software and Design.
+This project was my final assignment for Module 1, and a culmination of my learning up until that point.
+My focus during this project was to solidify my understanding of HTML, CSS and Javascript, and better integrate the various tools and strategies I've picked up throughout Module 1.

-The website itself lets users create and organize different ideas they might have.
-Each of these ideas are stored locally on the user's machine, which allows them to persist between sessions.
-The ideas are displayed on a constantly resizing grid, that displays appropriately on a variety of screen-sizes.
+This website allows users to play games of Tic Tac Toe, and keep track of their wins.
+The page displays a gameboard and takes user input to update the data-model, which stores all aspects of the game-state. localStorage is utilitized in order to keep data persistant upon reloading the page.

 ### Goals

-Our goals, listed below in an abbreviated form, are taken directly from the Turing project write-up:
+My goals, listed below, are taken directly from the Turing project rubric:

 ``` Markdown
 - Solidify and demonstrate your understanding of: